Drum and Dance

 What can you do?

 Enter any rhythm in musical notation or choose from one of the preset rhythms.
-Bounce Metronome then shows the rhythm with the bounce visuals to help you to keep in time.
+You can use:

 Videos